Primis1/Obsidian-Vault/finance/Taxes in Canada.md

 - Letters may be produced automatically, so don't bother if you fixed the issue

 ##### Penalties - in case of miss filing any tax sheet, therefore receiving penalties, fill RC4288 form, where you have to explain why mistake was done
-- It takes months for penalties to be canceled 
+- It takes months for penalties to be cancel  